Sunday, May 20, 2012

 The Trip

-I have taken some (packs of) photos of these museums and temples.
-Below are a few of them (a picture speaks more):
+I have taken several packs of photos of these museums and temples.
+Below are a few of them.
+After all, a picture speaks more than a thousand words—and my words are already tired from all that walking.

 The view from the Shravanabelagola' s temple